 Response: There are no new barriers affecting the successful recruitment and retention of females and minorities in any employment category.
-The cost and availability of housing in the Florida Keys continues to be challenging.
-This situation was only worsened by Hurricane Irma in September 2017.
-The storm reduced available housing by 7% - 25%, depending upon the news source.
-Additionally, it is unclear, as of this writing, how the recent COVID-19 pandemic will impact the College's recruitment efforts.
+The cost and availability of housing and the overall cost of living in the Florida Keys compared with the College's ability to offer more competitive compensation packages remain assignificant challenges.
+It is also remains unclear, as of this writing, how the COVID-19 pandemic will affect the College's recruitment efforts.
 A significant portion of College personnel households depend upon dual incomes generated from the primarily tourism-driven economy of the Florida Keys.
-Many of the businesses in this industry are small companies that may or may not recover fully from the economic impact of the pandemic, which may or may not lead to greater levels of turnover among under-represented groups.
-While the latest data provided by the Florida Housing Data Clearinghouse indicates that the median sale price of a single-family home in Monroe County decreased from \$641,541 in 2018 to \$599,500 in 2019, these prices remain significantly higher than the median sale price of a single-family home in the State of Florida, which was \$250,000 in 2019 (down from \$258,042 in 2018).
-Data obtained from BestPlaces.com indicates the median home price in Key West, where a majority of personnel live is \$594,700.
-Towncharts.com indicates that the median gross rent in Key West is \$1,732 per month.
-When compared to a state average of \$1,128 per month, the data reflects the impact of the housing loss associated with Hurricane Irma.
+Many of the businesses in this sector are small and may not recover fully from the economic impact of the pandemic.
+This could lead to greater levels of turnover among underrepresented groups.
+According to Sperling's Best Places (www.bestplaces.net), the median sale price of a single-family home in Monroe County decreased from \$599,500 in 2019 to \$565,100 in 2020 as of this writing.
+These prices remain significantly higher than the median sale price of a single-family home in the State of Florida, which is currently \$237,100, according to Sperlings, which is down from \$250,000 in 2019.
+Data obtained from Towncharts.com indicates Monroe County's median gross rent increased from \$1616 per month in 2019 to \$1627 per month in 2020, which is 38.5% higher than the average rent in the State of Florida, which was reported by Towncharts.com to be \$1175 in 2020.